The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: Isotriviality of the Albanese morphism

-Second, \emph{we claim that the general fibre $(X_t,\Delta_t)$ of $f$ satisfies the same assumptions as $(X,\Delta)$.} Since $(X,\Delta)$ is $F$-split by \autoref{prop:albanese_of_fsplit} we know that $f$ is $F$-split relative to $\Delta$ (see \autoref{sec:relatively_fsplit} or \cite[Def 5.1]{Ejiri_When_is_the_Albanese_morphism_an_algebraic_fiber_space_in_positive___characteristic?} for the definition of $f$ being $F$-split).
-Therefore all the fibres $(X_t,\Delta_t)$ are $F$-split, and hence reduced.
-Consequently, using the assumption on the Cartier index of $-K_X - \Delta$, we may use \autoref{prop:fibres_are_regular_codimension_one} to deduce that the general fibre is regular in codimension one.
-Since $X$ is strongly $F$-regular, it is also Cohen--Macaulay and thus the general fibre is Cohen--Macaulay too.
-This means that the general fibre satisfies the condition in Serre's criterion for normality and is therefore normal.
-This allows us to apply \autoref{thm:general_Fiber_SFR2} to see that the general fibre $(X_t,\Delta_t)$ is strongly $F$-regular.
+Second, \emph{we claim that the general fiber $(X_t,\Delta_t)$ of $f$ satisfies the same assumptions as $(X,\Delta)$.} Since $f$ is $F$-split relative to $\Delta$, all the fibers $(X_t,\Delta_t)$ are $F$-split, and hence reduced.
+Consequently, using the assumption on the Cartier index of $-K_X - \Delta$, we may use \autoref{prop:fibres_are_regular_codimension_one} to deduce that the general fiber is regular in codimension one.
+Since $X$ is strongly $F$-regular, it is also Cohen--Macaulay (see \cite[Corollary 2.5]{Hochster_Huneke_Tight_closure_and_strong_F-regularity}) and thus the general fiber is Cohen--Macaulay too.
+This means that the general fiber satisfies the condition in Serre's criterion for normality and is therefore normal.
+This allows us to apply \autoref{thm:general_Fiber_SFR2} to see that the general fiber $(X_t,\Delta_t)$ is strongly $F$-regular.
 Finally, we observe that $-K_{X_t} - \Delta_t$ is semi-ample using the adjunction formula described in \autoref{sec:relative_canonical_bundle_adjunction_smooth_base}.
 This concludes our claim.